hermanlui99/dxp-open-edition-kubernetes-examples/readme.md

 * Database used is SQLite, and non persistent.
 * Custom NPM Modules are non persistent.
 * DXP Open Edition is available on port `8080` via the Public IP of the LoadBalancer.
-    * You can find this IP address via with the `kubectl get svc` command.
+    * You can find this IP address with the `kubectl get svc` command.

 ### Example 2: Configure Database

 See `samples/sample-2/deployment.yml`

-A DXP Open Edition deployment with multiple pods, all using the same database fronted with a Load Balancer.
+A DXP Open Edition deployment with multiple pods, all using the same database frontend with a Load Balancer.
 Example shows how to configure environment variables.

 **Example Characteristics**
 * 3x DXP Open Edition instances in one ReplicaSet.
 * Database used is PostgreSQL, and peristing.
-* Custom NPM Modules are not persist.
+* Custom NPM Modules are not persisted.
 * No `secrets` are used in this.
 * DXP Open Edition is available on port `8080` via the Public IP of the LoadBalancer.